 Mississippi history museums on track for December opening

+Construction is wrapping up and exhibits are being built in side-by-side museums set to open Dec.
+9 to celebrate 200 years of Mississippi statehood.
 The Museum of Mississippi History takes a broad look at the place, from prehistoric times until today.
-The Mississippi Civil Right Museum focuses on developments that changed the state and nation between 1945 and 1976.

 Comments